javaee/jms-spec/pages/JMSContextScopeProposals.md

 ## New proposals for JMS 2.0 Public Draft (Options 2 and 3)

 To address the problems with the Early Draft proposal, two possible alternatives are proposed.
-We call these "option 2" and "option 3".
+We call these **option 2** and **option 3**.

 ###  Option 2